 Hear a 5-minute excerpt from Hearing is Believing, an inspiring collection of interviews depicting the journeys of several OA members from despair to recovery and serenity.
-Read more about recovery.
-It is here for you.
+Hear more podcasts from Overeaters Anonymous.

 Do you think you have a problem?

 OA World Service Featured Publications

 Lifelie and A Step Ahead

 Our 6th tradition states:An OA group ought never endorse, finance, or lend the OA name to any related facility or outside enterprise, lest problems of money, property, and prestige divert us from our primary purpose.